 In other words, the two-deep won’t be decided until fall camp.

 Here’s how the Eastern linebackers are shaping up this spring:

 The strong inside linebacker usually lines up inside on the tight end side, and is often responsible for covering the tight end in a passing situation.
 Hamlin has been a fixture here for three seasons, and his 361 tackles rank third in school history.

 Hamlin, a 6-foot-2, 235-pound senior from Lacey, Wash., “has great football instincts, and a lot of that comes from the hard work he puts into the game as a student,” Fetter said.

-Last year, Hamlin finished 12th in the Buck Buchanan but somehow didn’t earn first-team All-Big Sky despite a season that also included six tackles for loss and a pair of interceptions, including a game-changing, 61-yard return for a score at North Dakota.
+Last year, Hamlin finished 12th for the Buck Buchanan Award but somehow didn’t earn first-team All-Big Sky despite a season that also included six tackles for loss and a pair of interceptions, including a game-changing, 61-yard return for a score at North Dakota.

 The Mike, or middle linebacker, is primarily a run-stopper, backing up the interior line.
 Last year that job fell to McCarthy, a 6-1, 230-pound senior from Boise who logged 115 tackles last year, including 11 for loss.